dschnare/binderjs/Reference.md

 *property.changed()*

 Determines if this property value equals the specified value and the value represents a change.

+The `changed` operator will be called with a single argument to test against.

 When specifying your own `change` operator you should call `equals` first then perform the change calculation only if the `value` is equal to the property's value.

+For example:

+	property.changed = function (other) {
+		if (this.equals(other)) {
+			other = BINDER.makeProperty.get(other);
+			return this.get().type !== other.type;
+		}
+		return false;
+	};

 	changed(value)